 These days you will be able to find roasted sesame oil at regular grocery stores.
 Otherwise, you can purchase it on Amazon here.
 Look for Pure or 100% sesame oil (roasted).

 My recommended sesame oil brands: Maruhon Sesame Oil or Kadoya Sesame Oil.

 Rice & Noodles

 There are many different varieties of rice out there, but for Japanese cooking, you’ll need Japanese short-grain rice (米).
 It is sometimes labeled as ‘sushi rice’, as in you’ll need the rice to make vinegared rice for sushi.
 But we basically use this variety of rice for everything.
 The rice grains are short and plump and cling together without being mushy when properly cooked.

 To learn more, please read Everything You Need to Know about Japanese Rice.

 Made from buckwheat flour, or a combination of buckwheat and wheat flour, soba noodles (そば) are another key staple in Japanese cuisine.
 We enjoy it chilled with a dipping sauce, in a hot broth as a noodle soup, or at room temperature all year round.
 Soba noodles are commonly sold in dried form, but you can also find fresh or frozen ones in the refrigerated/freezer section at Japanese grocery stores.

 For a more complete description of soba noodles, please read on our Soba pantry page.

 12. Udon Noodles

 The Japanese enjoy the thick, slippery, smooth udon noodles (うどん) in so many ways.
-You can serve it in a hot noodle soup, cold with dipping, or in a curry sauce or even stir-fried.
+You can serve it in a hot noodle soup, cold with dipping, in a curry sauce, or even stir-fried.